How Celebrating Manufacturing Day Protects the Future

 How to Get Involved

-Over 250 virtual events are being held throughout the month of October that are all displayed on Creatorswanted.org, an organization supported by the National Association of Manufacturers and The Manufacturing Institute.
-If you’re looking to host an event, visit their website to register for either an in person or virtual event slot.
+Over 250 virtual and even more in person events are being held throughout the month of October that are all displayed on Creatorswanted.org, an organization supported by the National Association of Manufacturers and The Manufacturing Institute.
+If you’re looking to host or attend an event, visit their website to register for either an in person or virtual event slot.

 As product and workplace safety professionals, Clarion Safety takes pride in recognizing the hard work and innovation that goes into the manufacturing industry.
 We continue to provide educational support and guidance to all of our manufacturing partners, clients, and those who need it as a complementary and independent extension of our services.
 If you’re looking for information on the latest safety standards or regulations that relate to today’s manufacturers, reach out to our team today.
 We look forward to working together!